-If you’re wondering, “What is a bankroll in betting?”
-This describes the amount of money that you set aside for sports wagering.
+If you’re wondering, this describes the amount of money that you set aside for sports wagering.
 Typically, you’ll deposit this into your chosen sportsbook account, creating a fixed sum to bet with during a specified timeframe.

 ‘Bankroll management’ simply refers to the subsequent organization and deployment of this money, ensuring that you have enough to cover your desired bets without ever wagering outside of your financial means.